fastify/fastify-jwt/README.md

 Function based `secret` is supported by the `request.jwtVerify()` and `reply.jwtSign()` methods and is called with `request`, `token`, and `callback` parameters.

+#### Verify-only mode

+In cases when your incoming JWT tokens are issued by some trusted external service, and you need only to verify their signature without issuing, there is an option to configure `fastify-jwt` in *verify-only* mode by passing the `secret` object containing only a public key: `{ public }`.

+When only a public key provided, decode and verification functions will work as described below, but an exception will be thrown at an attempt to use any form of `sign` functionality.

 #### Example
 ```js
 const { readFileSync } = require('fs')